Sequential water wave reconstruction in VOF-based numerical wave tanks with the EnKF approach: Mathematical modeling and methodology

+The EnKF is a class of ensemble-based data assimilation methods that requires the construction of an ensemble of simulations to statistically represent the uncertainty in the initial state.
+Typically, a baseline is perturbed under a Gaussian distribution to generate an ensemble~\cite{da2018ensemble}.
+This approach can be applied to the flow field $\boldsymbol{u}(x, z, t)$, as the solver can restore it to a divergence-free state within one time step.
+However, as mentioned above, perturbations cannot be directly added to the phase field, since the VOF function $\alpha(x, z, t)$ is strictly bounded between 0 and 1.
+Even if bounded perturbations are imposed, unphysical bubbles or droplets may emerge, which fails to preserve the physical constraints.

+Specifically, we prescribe perturbations to the core wave parameters—including wave height, period, and phase—for the inlet boundary condition at the beginning.
+The ensemble of wave parameters is generated as

-where $\beta$ represents one of the wave parameters, such as wave height or wave period. $\beta^{(n)}$ is the special wave parameter of the $n$-th sample. $\beta^b$ is the corresponding parameter of the baseline wave, and $\eta~ \sim \mathcal{N}(0, \sigma^2)$ represents a normally distributed perturbation with a user-defined standard deviation $\sigma$.
-For example, the wave height of the $n$-th sample in the ensemble is computed as $H^{(n)} = H^b + \eta$.
-Wave periods can be generated in a similar fashion, represented as $T^{(n)}$.
-Then the parameters $H^{(n)}$ and $T^{(n)}$ are used to generate the wave in the $n$-th ensemble member.
+where $\beta$ represents one of the wave parameter. $\beta^{(n)}$ is the special wave parameter of the $n$-th member. $\beta^b$ is the corresponding parameter of the baseline wave, and $\epsilon~ \sim \mathcal{N}(0, \sigma^2)$ a normally distributed perturbation with a user-defined standard deviation $\sigma$ to represent the uncertainty.
+According to Fig~\ref{fig:overall flowchart}, by simulating each realization to time $t_{l_0}$, the initial statistical information of the flow fields used for data assimilation across the entire ensemble can be obtained.

-The solver forwards to the first assimilation instant $t_0$, yielding physics-constrained flow fields as ensemble members as shown in Fig~\ref{fig:overall flowchart}.
-The first assimilation instant, $t_0$, is defined as the moment when the wave has propagated through the entire tank, corresponding to the requirement in wave flume experiments that the wave train be stably generated.
-This approach ensures that the resulting ensemble members respect the underlying physical constraints of wave dynamics, and facilitates the construction of a representative dataset from which modes can be extracted.
-The diversity of wave conditions embedded in the ensemble allows the dataset to capture more flow features, which is particularly important for non-periodic and strongly discontinuous flows.